MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-install-scanner.md

 ## Configure Azure Information Protection in the Azure portal

-Even if you have a supporting Azure subscription, Azure Information Protection may not automatically be available for you in the Azure portal, or protection may not be currently activated.
+Azure Information Protection may not be available for you in the Azure portal, or protection may not be currently activated.
 Do one or both of the following steps, as needed:

 - [Add Azure Information Protection to the Azure portal](#add-azure-information-protection-to-the-azure-portal)
 - [Confirm that protection is activated](#confirm-that-protection-is-activated)